 - 4 An entity that is a parent shall present consolidated financial statements.
-This SLFRS applies to all entities, except as follows: - (a) a parent need not present consolidated financial statements if it meets all the following conditions: - (i) it is a wholly-owned subsidiary or is a partially-owned subsidiary of another entity and all its other owners, including those not otherwise entitled to vote, have been informed about, and do not object to, the parent not presenting consolidated financial statements; - (ii) its debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an overthe-counter market, including local and regional markets); - (iii) it did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market; and - (iv) its ultimate or any intermediate parent produces consolidated financial statements that are available for public use and comply with SLFRSs. - (b) post-employment benefit plans or other long-term employee benefit plans to which LKAS 19 Employee Benefits applies. - (c) an investment entity need not present consolidated financial statements if it is required, in accordance with paragraph 31 of this SLFRS, to measure all of its subsidiaries at fair value through profit or loss.
+This SLFRS applies to all entities, except as follows: - (a) a parent need not present consolidated financial statements if it meets all the following conditions: - (i) it is a wholly-owned subsidiary or is a partially-owned subsidiary of another entity and all its other owners, including those not otherwise entitled to vote, have been informed about, and do not object to, the parent not presenting consolidated financial statements; - (ii) its debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an overthe-counter market, including local and regional markets); - (iii) it did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market; and - (iv) its ultimate or any intermediate parent produces financial statements that are available for public use and comply with SLFRSs, in which subsidiaries are consolidated or are measured at fair value through profit or loss in accordance with this SLFRS. - (b) [deleted] - (c) [deleted] - 4A This SLFRS does not apply to post-employment benefit plans or other long-term employee benefit plans to which LKAS 19 Employee Benefits applies.

+4B A parent that is an investment entity shall not present consolidated financial statements if it is required, in accordance with paragraph 31 of this SLFRS, to measure all of its subsidiaries at fair value through profit or loss.